Open-Sorcerer/GHO-Nexus-Protocol/README.md

 # Smart Contract Architecture

 ## GHO Bridge
 Users can interact with our dApp, select their desired destination blockchain, and specify the EOA or smart contract address for token transfer.
 Leveraging Chainlink CCIP, we facilitate the transfer of GHO and BnM tokens.
 Like any ERC20 token, users must approve the token, and our dApp streamlines this process.
+TokenBridge.sol is used for Bridging.

 ![WhatsApp Image 2024-01-21 at 20 09 44_05c9b909](https://github.com/Open-Sorcerer/GHOtela/assets/60979345/bedbee17-1555-49d4-8f0d-b8ba07cd40e0)